-Mangart Pass is a high mountain pass at an elevation of 2.072m (6,798ft) above the sea level, located on the border between Italy and Slovenia.
-It’s said to be the highest-lying road in Slovenia.
+Mangartsko sedlo is a high mountain pass at an elevation of 2.067m (6,781ft) above the sea level located in Slovenia.
+It’s said to be the highest-lying road in the country.

-How long does it take to ride Mangart Pass?
+How long is the road to Mangart Pass?

-It’s a 50km loop toll road, starting from Bovec (Slovenia) at an elevation of 450m.
+The road to the summit is 23.9km (14.85 miles) long starting at Bovec.
 The dead end road climbs by the small towns of Log Pod Mangartom and Strmec na Predelu, and arrives to the peak of the Mangartsko Sedlo.
-Located in the Julian Alps in northwestern Slovenia, at the peak there’s a perfect loop, one way only (a circular macadam road) which brings one to the highest point: the Mangart Saddle.
-Here one can enjoy a beautiful view towards the Log Koritnica Valley in Slovenia to the south and the Lakes of Fusine in Italy to the north.
+At the peak there’s a perfect loop, one way only (a circular macadam road) which brings you to the highest point: the Mangart Saddle.
+Here one can enjoy a beautiful view towards the Log Koritnica Valley (in Slovenia) to the south and the Lakes of Fusine (in Italy) to the north.
 Return is made via the same route.
 Alternatively, the end of this route (at its highest point) can be used as a starting point for a mountaineering experience, namely climbing Mt.
-Mangrt (2.678 m), or a paragliding adventure that takes one to the Koritnica Valley.
+Mangrt (2.678 m), or a paragliding adventure that takes you to the Koritnica Valley.

 Is Mangart Pass open?